MarieAshley/oldblog/fathersday.md

 Dad was right, the next morning was rough and sleeping below 10,000 feet is the preferable option.
 Fortunately, the hike down was easy, minus the battering of our feet and legs from the constant descent.

-Back in Lone Pine, Dad bought me a purple shirt that said, ""I climbed Mount Whitney.""
+Back in Lone Pine, Dad bought me a purple shirt that said, "I climbed Mount Whitney."

 I have a short bucket list now; one of those items is to hike the John Muir Trail and summit Mount Whitney with my sister.